 What Is It

 The American Library Association reports that last year 1,597 books were challenged or removed from libraries, schools, and universities, a record high number (compared to 273 books in 2020).
 Most of the challenged or removed books deal with themes relating to race or sexuality and gender, and challenges come from both the right and the left.
 What are the implications for your thought-provoking summer reading?
-Josh and Ray talk to Stanford English professor Paula Moya about some school districts' attempts to remove Toni Morrison's The Bluest Eye; Florida activist Chaz Stevens about his crusade to ban the Bible from his state's schools; and Jennifer Ruth and Michael Bérubé about their new book, It's Not Free Speech: Race, Democracy, and the Future of Academic Freedom.
+Josh and Ray talk to Stanford English professor Paula Moya about attempts to remove Toni Morrison's The Bluest Eye from schools; activist Chaz Stevens about his crusade to ban the Bible from Florida schools; and Jennifer Ruth & Michael Bérubé about their new book, It's Not Free Speech: Race, Democracy, and the Future of Academic Freedom.